BharatNischal/devJam/readme.md

  The client side JS handles the Sorting and Filtering thus saving time.

  ### Note
  In coding questions the Run button will only test visible test cases and will not give any marks.
-Please submit the code to run through all test cases and save submission
+Please submit the code to run through all test cases and save submission.
+ If a person started a test but don't submit anything his name will be shown on leaderboard and not on submissions because the student has attempted the test

 ### Video link for final week submission
 https://drive.google.com/file/d/1hX7Rl03VCL5uUnqf56dbIGJ4RkUJRAS5/view